-In accordance with laws governing smoking and tobacco use, The Culinary Institute of America's Smoking and Tobacco Policy outlines the approved use of tobacco and electronic smoking products and devices, as a student on any U.S. domestic campus.
-The Smoking and Tobacco Policy at the CIA

-Singapore would follow the policy of Temasek Polytechnic.
-The adherence to and monitoring of the Smoking and Tobacco Policy is a collective responsibility of the entire campus community.
+In accordance with laws governing smoking and tobacco use, The Culinary Institute of America's Smoking and Tobacco Policy outlines the approved use of tobacco and electronic smoking products and devices, by a student on any U.S. campus.
+The Smoking and Tobacco Policy at the CIA Singapore would follow the policy of Temasek Polytechnic.
+Adherence to and monitoring of the Smoking and Tobacco Policy are the collective responsibility of the entire campus community.

-The Culinary Institute of America's Smoking and Tobacco Policy outlines the approved use of tobacco and electronic smoking products in order to comply with the law, protect the desires of both smokers and non-smokers, and keep in the tradition of a wellness-minded community.
+The Culinary Institute of America's Smoking and Tobacco Policy outlines the approved use of tobacco and electronic smoking products to comply with the law, protect the desires of both smokers and nonsmokers, and keep in the tradition of a wellnessminded community.

 The usage of tobacco products and electronic cigarettes as defined under this policy are prohibited in all indoor areas, including individual residence hall rooms and common areas.
-The CIA strictly prohibits the sale of tobacco products and/or any alternative on any U.S. domestic campus.
+The CIA strictly prohibits the sale of tobacco products and any alternative on any U.S. campus.